pointnetwork/pointnetwork-dashboard/ALPHA.md

 1. Run `curl -sL pointer.sh | bash -s` in Terminal, wait until completion, restart the script when Docker is installed
    * When dashboard opens and lights up green: sometimes it takes time for the browser to download.
 In that case, if the browser doesn't launch automatically, you can click the browser icon from time to time.
+2. A `Point.app` should have been created inside `/Applications`.
+You can use this app to run the dashboard.
 2. Continue to "After Installation" section

 ### Windows 10 and 11